-1. NAME OF PERSON OR ORGANIZATION SUBMITTING COMPLAINT(S) Name Address 2.
+1. NAME OF PERSON OR ORGANIZATION SUBMITTING COMPLAIName: INT(S) Address: 2.
 NATURE OF COMPLAINT Please summarize briefly the facts.
-If you need more space for additional details, you may attach a statement.
-If your complaint is against an individual, please include that person's name.
-3. PREVIOUS ACTION Have you expressed your complaint to any person in Development Services verbally?
+If you need more space for additional attach a statement.
+If your complaint is against an individual, please incluname. , 3.
+PREVIOUS ACTION Have you expressed your complaint to any person in Development Service Who was that person? • Have you expressed your complaint to any person in any department of the Who was that person?
+Have you expressed your complaint to any member of the Community Dev Committee?
 Who was that person?
-Have you expressed your complaint to any person in any department of the City?
-Who was that person?
-Have you expressed your complaint to any member of the Community Development Advisor Committee?
-Who was that person?
-4. I HAVE READ THIS COMPLAINT (including any attachments) AND IT IS TRUE AND CORRECTO THE BEST OF MY KNOWLEDGE, INFORMATION, AND BELIEF DATE SIGNATURE NOTE: The complainant will get a copy of this complaint and will receive a written reply within fifteen (15 days.
+4. I HAVE READ THIS COMPLAINT (including any attachments) A AND CORRECT TO THE BEST OF MY KNOWLEDGE, INFORMATION, Signature Date NOTE: The complainant will get a copy of this complaint and will receive a written reply within